Raziz1/Solar_PCB/README.md

 <p align="center"><i>Spectrum Analyzer of Poorly Tuned Antenna</i></p>

 With the poorly tuned antenna, the NFC capabilities continued to work.
 However, it did require the phone to be slightly closer to the antenna.
 Additionally, based on the above graph, we can see that the magnitude of the NFC signal (13.56MHz) is significantly weaker than in previous examples.

-## NFC Protocol
-By utilizing the Analog Discovery 2 oscilloscope feature, I was able to capture a snippet of an NFC transmission.
-This was done by probing the antenna during NFC operation.
-The NFC protocol is extremely complicated, and therefore, it is difficult to decipher what this transmission is.
-You can click on the following link to learn more about the [NFC transmission protocol](https://scdn.rohde-schwarz.com/ur/pws/dl_downloads/dl_application/application_notes/1ma182/1MA182_5E_NFC_WHITE_PAPER.pdf).

 <p align="center">
     <img title="NFC Transmission" alt="NFC Transmission" src="./Images/NFC_Transmission.png" width ="100%">